TadeasKriz/tadeaskriz.github.io/_posts/2014-03-27-auto-amplifier-released.md

 image: content/auto-amplifier-released/title_image.jpg
 ---

-We just released a small application called **AutoAmplifier**.
+We have just released a small application called **AutoAmplifier**.
 Its main goal is to adjust your music volume based on surrounding noises.
-That way when you decide to leave a library and get on a train, you won't need to reach out for your phone to increase the volume, **AutoAmplifier** will do that for you.
+That way when you, for example, decide to leave a library and get on a train, you won't need to reach out for your phone to increase the volume, **AutoAmplifier** will do that for you.

 ### Credits
 * Initial idea and coding: [Matouš Hýbl][matous]